Making your own wholemeal bread

 So what gives?
 We aren’t too keen on eating unnecessary preservatives and what sound like chemicals.
 It took some time, but we managed to get some strong wholemeal flour and some instant yeast.
 We tried some of the different recipes from online and they were all absolute fails.
 So we went ahead and combined some of the different recipes to make our very own version – this wholemeal loaf is the result!
 It’s not the most exciting loaf – but is definitely the best recipe we have tried so far.
 There will be more to follow once different types of flour become available again.

 Quick disclaimer, if you have never made bread before, kneading the bread can be quite difficult, so please be patient.
-I will link some useful videos from YouTube to demonstrate the kneading process, I used these to help me.
+I have linked some useful videos from YouTube to demonstrate the kneading process, I used these to help me.

 500g Strong wholemeal bread flour

 2 tsp salt

 Mix thoroughly with your hands and make sure you collect all the flour – this will be sticky!